First Nations Clean Energy Business Fund

 FNCEBF Re-setting $50,000 Capacity Funding Limit

 The clean energy landscape in BC has shifted and evolved greatly since the inception of the FNCEBF.
 As such, many of the capacity building projects and feasibility studies funded through the FNCEBF may no longer align effectively with the current clean energy landscape.
-Communities that have reached the $50,000 maximum for previous capacity projects will have their limit re-set and have the opportunity to re-apply for capacity funding.
+In 2021, the $50,000 lifetime maximum was reset, meaning communities that have reached the $50,000 maximum prior to 2021 have the opportunity to re-apply for capacity funding.

 Eligibility